 Subtitles and Transcript

-0:11 Have you ever experienced a moment in your life that was so painful and confusing that all you wanted to do was learn as much as you could to make sense of it all?
+0:11 Have you ever experienced a moment in your life that was so painful and confusing, that all you wanted to do was learn as much as you could to make sense of it all?

 0:24 When I was 13, a close family friend who was like an uncle to me passed away from pancreatic cancer.
-When the disease hit so close to home, I knew I needed to learn more, so I went online to find answers.
+When the disease hit so close to home, I knew I needed to learn more.
+So I went online to find answers.

 0:39 Using the Internet, I found a variety of statistics on pancreatic cancer, and what I had found shocked me.
 Over 85 percent of all pancreatic cancers are diagnosed late, when someone has less than a two percent chance of survival.
 Why are we so bad at detecting pancreatic cancer?
 The reason?
-Today's current modern medicine is a 60-year-old technique.
+Today's current "modern" medicine is a 60-year-old technique.
 That's older than my dad.

 1:12 But also, it's extremely expensive, costing 800 dollars per test, and it's grossly inaccurate, missing 30 percent of all pancreatic cancers.
 Your doctor would have to be ridiculously suspicious that you have the cancer in order to give you this test.
 Learning this, I knew there had to be a better way.
-So I set up a scientific criteria as to what a sensor would have to look like in order to effectively diagnose pancreatic cancer.
-The sensor would have to be inexpensive, rapid, simple, sensitive, selective, and minimally invasive.
+So, I set up scientific criteria as to what a sensor would have to look like in order to effectively diagnose pancreatic cancer.
+The sensor would have to be: inexpensive, rapid, simple, sensitive, selective, and minimally invasive.

 3:08 And so I'm just plugging and chugging through this gargantuan task, and finally, on the 4,000th try, when I'm close to losing my sanity, I find the protein.
-And the name of the protein I'd located was called mesothelin, and it's just your ordinary, run-of-the-mill type protein, unless of course you have pancreatic, ovarian or lung cancer, in which case it's found at these very high levels in your bloodstream.
-But also the key is that it's found in the earliest stages of the disease, when someone has close to 100 percent chance of survival.
+And the name of the protein I'd located was called mesothelin, and it's just your ordinary, run-of-the-mill type protein, unless, of course, you have pancreatic, ovarian or lung cancer, in which case it's found at these very high levels in your bloodstream.
+But also, the key is that it's found in the earliest stages of the disease, when someone has close to 100 percent chance of survival.

-5:44 Then, suddenly, a thought occurred that kind of put a blemish on my amazing plan here.
+5:47 that kind of put a blemish on my amazing plan here.
 I can't really do cancer research on my kitchen countertop.
 My mom wouldn't really like that.
 So instead, I decided to go for a lab.
-So I typed up a budget, a materials list, a timeline, and a procedure, and I emailed it to 200 different professors at Johns Hopkins University and the National Institutes of Health, essentially anyone that had anything to do with pancreatic cancer.
-And I sat back waiting for these positive emails to be pouring in, saying, "You're a genius!
+So I typed up a budget, a materials list, a timeline, and a procedure, and I emailed it to 200 different professors at Johns Hopkins University and the National Institutes of Health -- essentially, anyone that had anything to do with pancreatic cancer.
+I sat back waiting for these positive emails to be pouring in, saying, "You're a genius!
 You're going to save us all!"

-6:20 And — (Laughter)
+6:20 And --

 6:24 Then reality took hold, and over the course of a month, I got 199 rejections out of those 200 emails.
 One professor even went through my entire procedure, painstakingly -- I'm not really sure where he got all this time -- and he went through and said why each and every step was like the worst mistake I could ever make.
 Clearly, the professors did not have as high of an opinion of my work as I did.